lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 ______

-In this section we discuss a pair of functions, provide and inject.
+In this section we discuss a pair of functions, `provide` and `inject`.
 These facilitate *dependency injection* in Vue.
 This feature was available in Vue 2.
 In Vue 2, it was common to attach global variables to this Vue prototype and access them via the `this.$`.
 A common example of this is `this.$router` or `this.$store`.
-As such, `provide` and `inject` were not as common used.
+For this reason, `provide` and `inject` were not as commonly used.
 With Vue 3 and the Composition API discouraging mutating the global Vue prototype, dependency injection with `provide` and `inject` is more common.

 Instead of providing a toy example, we will see a real use case by building a simple store (like Vuex) and making it available via a `useStore` composable.
 This will use `provide` and `inject` under the hood.
-There are other ways to implement a `useStore` hook.
-We will see why `provide` and `inject` are better.
+There are other ways to implement a `useStore` function, for example simply importing and exporting a global singleton.
+We will see why `provide` and `inject` are a better way of sharing a global variable.

 \begin{figure}[H]
   \centering